-(1) Excluded from the computation due to an incomplete five year history of data.
+(1) Excluded from the computation as it is no longer publicly traded.

 Item 6.
 [Reserved]

 Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations

 The following "Management's Discussion and Analysis of Financial Condition and Results of Operations" is provided to assist readers in understanding our financial performance during the periods presented and significant trends that may impact our future performance.
 This discussion should be read in conjunction with our Consolidated Financial Statements and the related notes thereto.